vdivyas/IndicSynth/README.md

 | vits     | TTS       | Yes        | No          |
 | freevc24 | VC        | No         | No          |

-Mimicry subset: For anti-spoofing research
+> **Mimicry subset**: For anti-spoofing research

-Diversity subset: Contains diverse set of realistic synthetic voices for multilingual audio deepfake detection research
+> **Diversity subset**: Contains diverse set of realistic synthetic voices for multilingual audio deepfake detection research

 For more details, please see the Table 1 and Section 3 of our paper: https://aclanthology.org/2025.acl-long.1070.pdf